Felteng/how-are-your-reactions/README.md

 - **Landing page and Grid Game**
     - The homepage of the site features the first of the 2 currently available games, the *Grid Game*.

-    - The user should quickly be able to spot the difficulty selection menu, as well as the current highscore held for the Grid Game.
+    - The user should quickly be able to spot the difficulty selection menu, as well as the current high score held for the Grid Game.

     - This should lead to encouragement for the user to give the game a try and see how they can compare. \
     ![image](readme-assets/images/index-page.png)